-Source: US Bureau of the Census Note: seasonally adjusted annual rates

-The global correction in residential real estate markets following the US sub-prime mortgage crisis generated large declines in house prices and construction activity in a number of economies, with significant house price declines recorded in 2009 in the Baltic economies, Iceland, Singapore, the United Arab Emirates, Spain and the United Kingdom (IMF 2009), and other economies facing substantial risk from house price corrections.
+Source: US Bureau of the Census Note: f=forecast crisis generated large declines in house prices and construction activity in a number of economies, with significant house price declines recorded in 2009 in the Baltic economies, Iceland, Singapore, the United Arab Emirates, Spain and the United Kingdom (IMF 2009), and other economies facing substantial risk from house price corrections.
 Global housing activity fell, with median housing permits showing a median annual decline of about 35 percent in the first quarter of 2009 (IMF 2009).
 With the residential housing bust and the severe global economic downturn, commercial real estate markets also declined as demand for office space and retail/industrial buildings dropped significantly.

-In the EU, activity in all construction sectors declined after the recession in 2008, although nonresidential construction and civil engineering were less affected.
+In the EU, activity in all construction sectors declined after the recession in 2008, although non-residential construction and civil engineering were less affected.
 New housing starts (single and multi-family) followed the same trend as the US, falling from a high of 2.38 million homes in 2006 to about 1.1 million in 2009 (Euroconstruct).
 Trends in building permits for selected EU countries over the crisis period are shown in Figure 2.8.

 Nearly 75 percent of all housing construction in the EU is in five countries - France, Germany, Italy, Spain and the UK.
 With the exception of Switzerland and Poland, all EU countries experienced negative construction growth, with the greatest declines in construction output being Spain and Ireland.
 The collapse in Spain's housing market - which accounted for 20 percent of EU construction activity in the boom period - was the largest contributor to the decline in construction activity.
 Construction output also declined very strongly in the United Kingdom (by 12.6 percent) which is an important tropical timber consumer market.
 As in the US, EU homeowners had overleveraged home mortgages as a source of credit, creating financial stresses when housing price corrections occurred.
+To counteract the economic downturn, several European countries launched fiscal stimulus packages with measures to specifically assist the construction sector.
+However the phasing out of stimulus packages, along with the required consolidation of public finances, negatively impacted public construction activity in some European countries in 2011.
+In 2012, the euro crisis threatened a significant housing recovery in the region, particularly in Greece, Ireland, Portugal and Spain.